prathamk22/AkashScrapper/README.md

 ## Koin - Dependency Injection:
 Sick and tired of Dagger in Production, and annoyed by it slowing down my build, I turned to a substitute.
 Koin seemed to be the recommended (and a more established) library for Android, however I chose Koin for it's sheer simplicity.
-It also made strides in performance in v2.0, which makes it my current choice for DI without code generation.
+It also made strides in performance in v2.0, which makes it my current choice for DI without code generation. also made strides in performance , which makes it my current choice for DI without code generation.

 ## Gson + Retrofit - Networking:
 A very simple choice when it comes to using REST APIs.